Anachoretic/Asus-TUF-Linux/Distro Setup/openSUSE Tumbleweed.md

 {% step %}

 ## 4. Drivers:
-The drivers for AMD and Intel are baked into the kernel, so you won’t need to do anything for them for the most part.
-However, you will need to install the drivers for NVIDIA GPUs.
+All drivers are included in the kernel, so you generally don’t need to install anything extra like you do on Windows.
+The only exception is if you have an NVIDIA dGPU, since those drivers aren’t included by default and must be installed manually.
+Drivers for AMD and Intel GPUs are baked into the kernel, so you typically won’t need to do anything for them.

 First, add the repository for the NVIDIA drivers:
 ```bash
 sudo zypper install openSUSE-repos-Tumbleweed-NVIDIA && sudo zypper ref
 ```

-After adding the repo, you will likely get a popup asking if you want to import the GPG key.
-Accept it and continue.
+**After adding the repo, you will likely get a popup asking if you want to import the GPG key.
+Accept it and continue.**

-Then, install all the drivers.
-There are two drivers available for Tumbleweed: the open kernel module and the proprietary ones.
+**To keep it short, there are two types of NVIDIA drivers: the `open kernel module` and the `proprietary` driver.**

-For GPUs based on Turing architecture or newer, it is recommended to use the open kernel module drivers.
-The performance is pretty much the same, and for Blackwell and newer, you should use the open kernel module.
+For GPUs based on the Turing architecture or newer, it’s recommended to use the open kernel module.
+For Blackwell and newer cards, you must use the open kernel module, as the proprietary driver doesn’t support them.

-For Turing, Ampere, Ada Lovelace, and Hopper, it is highly recommended to use the Open Kernel Module.
-For Pascal, you should use only the proprietary driver, as the newer module isn’t compatible.
+For Turing, Ampere, Ada Lovelace, and Hopper GPUs, the open kernel module is strongly recommended.
+For Pascal GPUs, you should use the proprietary driver only, since the newer module isn’t compatible.
+Performance is essentially the same between both driver types.

 {% hint style="info" %} The NVIDIA Open Kernel Module and the open-source Nouveau driver are completely different; don’t mix them up. {% endhint %}Info=